Helplines & emotional support

 Other helpline services

-Some Rape Crisis Centres can offer helpline support in languages other than English and some have specific sessions dedicated to specific types of survivors, such as young women and girls or asylum-seeking and refugee women.
+Some Rape Crisis Centres offer helpline support in languages other than English and some have specific sessions dedicated to specific types of survivors, like young women and girls, trans women or asylum-seeking and refugee women.

 Some Rape Crisis helplines offer support via text message (SMS) and/or e-mail if you prefer to communicate that way.